piraces/hello/description.md

 	Then the rest of the developers will have to pull these changes to their local repositories to continue working with an updated copy.

+##GitHub Desktop
+If you want to simplify essential steps in your GitHub workflow you can install the [GitHub Desktop] (https://desktop.github.com/) app on your Windows or Mac computer.
+This app is an alternative to use git from the command line, but is more suited to developers who are in the development-to-deployment workflow and not for those working on open source projects or who use GitHub to monitor bugs, feature requests or other problems in existing applications.
+[Here] (https://help.github.com/desktop/) you can find all necessary documentation for getting started.

 ##Spring Framework